 Cost: 35,000 Vietnamese Dong or VND ($1.50 US)

 Shared Airport Shuttle

-The shuttles to Hanoi are hard to miss.
+The shuttles that travel to Hanoi are hard to miss.
 They’re located on the second island directly next to the city bus stop and will drop you off in front of your hostel or hotel.

 However, shuttles are eight times the price of the city bus and generally won’t leave the airport until all the seats are filled.

 Cost: 300,000 VND ($13 US)

 If you’re arriving late at night, traveling with a small group, or just want to get to your lodging quickly, then grabbing a taxi into Hanoi is your best bet, but at a far greater price.

 Be sure to finalize the trip fare before you put your luggage in the taxi, and be prepared to negotiate.